 Is there a better alternative?

-Those looking for a 2-in-1 will of course compare the Pixelbook to the Microsoft Surface Pro, Lenovo Yoga 920, HP Spectre x360 13-inch, and Dell XPS 13.
+Those looking for a 2-in-1 will of course compare the Pixelbook to the Microsoft Surface Pro, Lenovo Yoga 920, and HP Spectre x360 13-inch.
 Google’s entry is more affordable than many of these, and easier to use.
 That said, the mediocre Pixelbook Pen, and modest built-in support for digital inking, holds the device back.
 It’s good if used as a laptop that can sometimes be a tablet, but we wouldn’t recommend it if tablet use is a priority.

 How long will it last?